jasmine/jasmine.github.io/setup/nodejs.md

 jasmine init
 ```

-Note that if you installed Jasmine locally you could still use the command line like this:
+Note that if you installed Jasmine locally use `npx jasmine` instead of `jasmine` in any of these examples, like so:

 ```sh
 npx jasmine init